nevendyulgerov/initialzr/README.md

 Your app now has a new node family "core".
 This node family is concerned with the bootstrapping of your app.
 It contains a node "loadDependencies" which internally loads all your dependencies in an async manner.
 This node also communicates with other nodes through a callback.

 You can now use Initialzr to create expressive node schemas which match your app requirements.
 These nodes will be safely stored and references via the Node API, exposed by Initialzr.
-All CRUD operations are performed in a memory-efficient manner so once a node is initialized and stored, you can quickly reference it globally, from any location.
+All create and read operations are performed in a memory-efficient manner so once a node is initialized and stored, you can quickly reference it globally, from any location.